TELL US YOUR STORY:

 There were nights I stood with him all night and had no sleep.
 I was exhausted.
-One particular day the doctors was all around him and i knew it was bad they said they had to transfer him to Alder Hay Hospital to drain fluid from his heart.
-I was a mess and the doctors said he could die at any point my life camecrashing down, they blue lighted him over to Liverpool in an ambulance and we had to follow behind.
-When we arrived I was frantic I didn't know were they took my son and was asked to wait in a waiting room.
-Time stood still after what was like hours a doctor came told us he and pulled though the operation but was still very weak and had to be put on an ossolater its a breathing machine that shook his whole body it was a step up from the ventilator my baby was growing weaker.
-I knew in my heart. but as I was told were there is life there is hope and I needed to hold on to the only thing I could and that was hope.
+One particular day the doctors were all around him and I knew it was bad.
+They said they had to transfer him to Alder Hay Hospital to drain fluid from his heart.
+I was a mess and the doctors said he could die at any point... my life came crashing down.
+They blue lighted him over to Liverpool in an ambulance and we had to follow behind.
+When we arrived I was frantic I didn't know were they had taken my son and was asked to wait in a waiting room.
+Time stood still.
+After what was like hours a doctor came and told us he and pulled through the operation but was still very weak and had to be put on an oscillator, a breathing machine that shook his whole body, it was a step up from the ventilator...my baby was growing weaker, I knew in my heart.
+But I was told 'Where there is life, there is hope' and I needed to hold on to the only thing I could and that was hope.

 Ashton Under Lyne

 My name is Amanda, I am a mum to a 2 year old little boy.
 I currently work as a support work and have done for the past 10 years.
-I was born in Zimbabwe, Africa and I have lived in the U.K from being a youngster.
+I was born in Zimbabwe, Africa, and I have lived in the U.K from being a youngster.

-My dad passed away 15 years ago and at the time I was too young to understand what was really going on, In the African community children are not allowed to go to funerals and as a result of that, over a decade later, I've not been able to fully grieve for my dad.
+My dad passed away 15 years ago and at the time I was too young to understand what was really going on.
+In the African community children are not allowed to go to funerals and as a result of that, over a decade later, I've not been able to fully grieve for my dad.
 Death is not something that we easily talk about and everyone avoids talking about it for obvious reasons.

 I joined Finding Rainbows so I could reach out to my friends and family who have lost their angels.
-Hopefully with the support of Finding Rainbows I will be able to change the views of people from my cultural background, to enable them to speak about loss, and be able to reach out to someone to get the help they need.
+Hopefully with the support of Finding Rainbows I will be able to change the views of people from my cultural background, to enable them to speak about loss and be able to reach out to someone to get the help they need.

 Ashton Under Lyne

 In 2016 my life changed again after giving birth to twin girls in the January.
-I had a horrible pregnancy and delivered at 28 weeks, I was told neither of them would make it through the night I was such a mess and so far away from home.
-That night we got them both christened and I told my baby girls they had to fight for mummy and daddy and their brothers, which they did, not only did they make it through the night but one little girl made it home after a very long 10 weeks, I couldn't be prouder of Grace she is a little star, Abigail was very poorly and was on life support right up to the end, for 103 days the doctors tried everything to get her off it but due to medical reasons they just couldn't do anymore.
+I had a horrible pregnancy and delivered at 28 weeks, I was told neither of them would make it through the night, I was such a mess and so far away from home.
+That night we got them both christened and I told my baby girls they had to fight for mummy and daddy and their brothers, which they did.
+Not only did they make it through the night but one little girl made it home after a very long 10 weeks.
+I couldn't be prouder of Grace, she is a little star.
+Abigail was very poorly and was on life support right up to the end, for 103 days the doctors tried everything to get her off it but due to medical reasons they just couldn't do anymore.

-We agreed that we would try her on a different support and if that didn't work then we would let her go and end her suffering, it was the hardest decision myself and her father had to make.
+We agreed that we would try her on a different support and if that didn't work then we would let her go and end her suffering.
+It was the hardest decision myself and her father had to make.
 After a massive 6 hours on the new support her tiny body gave up fighting and she said goodbye in her daddy's arms.
-She was such a fighter but we said goodbye on the 10th May last year.
+She was such a fighter, but we said goodbye on the 10th May last year.
 Once again my life felt over, I didn't know whether I was coming or going, but thanks to the support from my children and Finding Rainbows I got through it.

 I will be a year on Wednesday that my little girl joined her brother in the sky and I miss her so much, I just hope she is not winding her brother up to much.
 I also have my little man Leo he is 16 weeks old and he was a shock.
 I found out the day after I buried Abigail that I was pregnant and a lot of people were not happy and some of them told me to have a termination but my son was here for a reason and there was no way I could say goodbye to another child.

-© 2017 Finding Rainbows
+© 2020 Finding Rainbows